-The Licensing Authority ensured that it looked at the views of consultees and considered carefully whether they should be taken into account and to what extent (having regard to the above factors).
-However, it only considered those matters within the scope of the guidance, the Act and any Codes of Practice and must not consider any other matter, regardless of the number of responses which are received with regard to it.
+The Licensing Authority will ensure that it looks at the views of consultees and considers carefully whether they should be taken into account and to what extent (having regard to the above factors).
+However, it only considers those matters within the scope of the guidance, the Act and any Codes of Practice and must not consider any other matter, regardless of the number of responses which are received with regard to it.

-The Licensing Authority recognises the importance of being able to give reasons for the decisions which it has made following the consultation and of having regard to the Guidance in order to ensure consistency.
+The Licensing Authority recognises the importance of being able to give reasons for the decisions which it will make following the consultation and of having regard to the Guidance in order to ensure consistency.

-The final Statement of Principles was adopted by Full Council at its meeting on 21 October 2021 in order for it to take effect on 31 January 2022.
+The final Statement of Principles will be considered for adoption by Full Council at its meeting on 24th October 2024 in order for it to take effect on 31 January 2025.
 It will be reviewed as necessary, and in any case subjected to a formal review at least every three years or in accordance with any revised legislation.